fpereiro/gotoB/readme.md

 By requiring every brick to return a lith, there's a 1:1 relationship between a brick and a DOM element.
 This makes both debugging and the implementation of the library simpler.
 (Why is the simplicity of the implementation important?
 Because gotoв is also meant to be understood, not just used.
 Simple implementations are easier to understand).

-`B.elem` will generate two outputs:
+`B.view` will generate two outputs:
 - A lith structure with a DOM element.
 - Set up an event listener that .